-6 Next Steps
+6. Next Steps

-With the LEI being a mandatory identifier that is already required within certain payments, the scope of the Payment messages that mandate LEI will increase across the communities and Industry.
-The LEI is part of the FSB's approach to improving Cross Border Payments and is being adopted across Market Infrastructures at a fast pace.
-As outlined within this paper there are true benefits that the LEI can bring to both Financial Institutions and Corporate / Business Banking clients.
-It is imperative that FI's communicate to their clients which payments will require LEI to be present and also the benefits that they can realise once they utilise the LEI's such as increased STP and faster more efficient payments.
-In order to unlock the full benefits, Financial Institutions should take up the opportunity to become Validation Agents which will not only improve the KYC processes across the industry but will also provide their clients with the ability to use their FI as a one stop shop when wanting to open accounts and obtain LEI's.
-The LEI should be embraced across the industry and looked at as a great opportunity to improve rather than any type of burden for Financial institutions or their Corporate / Business Banking Clients and a strong request for regulators to support the LEI by adding it into the Sanctions lists. by adding it into the Sanctions lists.
+With the LEI being a mandatory identifier that is already required within certain payments, the scope of the payment messages that mandate LEI will increase across the communities and industry.
+The LEI is part of the FSB's approach to improving cross-border payments and is being adopted across Market Infrastructures at a fast pace.

+As outlined within this paper, there are true benefits that the LEI can bring to both Financial Institutions and Corporate/Business Banking clients.
+It is imperative that FI's communicate to their clients which payments will require LEI to be present and also the benefits that they can realize once they utilize the LEI, such as increased STP and faster more efficient payments.

+In order to unlock the full benefits, Financial Institutions should take up the opportunity to become Validation Agents, which will not only improve the KYC processes across the industry, but will also provide their clients with the ability to use their FI as a one-stop-shop when wanting to open accounts and obtain LEIs.

+The LEI should be embraced across the industry and looked at as a great opportunity to improve, rather than represent any type of burden for Financial institutions or their Corporate/Business Banking clients and a strong request for Regulators to support the LEI by adding it into the Sanctions lists.

+To contact the PMPG or provide feedback on the content of this paper, please email info@pmpg.info